goharbor/website/content/blog/harbor-2.2.md

 - Deploy onto IPv6-based K8s clusters
 - Releasing an ARM64-based Harbor

-We also want to thank the following users for their sustained contributions to the project !

 ## Contributors to v2.2

+We also want to thank the following users for their sustained contributions to the project!

 - Will Sun
 - Qian Deng